-Economic - increase in personal wealth, general finances and access to basic goods Political - improvement in the organisation of government, freedoms, law and order Social - improvement in the general standard of living, access to education, health care and security evaluation: debate Compare your list of improvements in groups.
+Economic - increase in personal wealth, general finances and access to basic goods Political - improvement in the organization of government, freedoms, law and order Social - improvement in the general standard of living, access to education, health care and security group work knowledge evaluationdebate Compare your list of improvements in groups.
 Can your group come to an agreement on the five most important improvements?